luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Error-State-Extended-Kalman-Filter.md

-Keep in mind that now we are tracking the error state and the covariance of the error, therefore we need to predict the state $$s_t$$ and correct it by using the error-state during the update step, otherwise, we can estimate the state directly using $$\mathbf f(\cdot)$$.
+Keep in mind that now we are tracking the error state and the covariance of the error, therefore we need to predict the state $$s_t$$ and correct it by using the error-state during the update step, otherwise, we can estimate the state directly using $$\mathbf f(\cdot)$$ as in ithe prediction step.

 (if you see I have made a mistake, don't hesitate to tell me).